JarodSGilliam/SecureFileEditor/README.md

    The docker container should launch in the /home/src folder; if it doesn't, cd into the src folder
 5) "cargo run text.txt" [other file names if applicable]
 6) Press "Ctrl + h" for a list of keyboard commands

+# Usage Instructions
+Type "ctrl + h" to get a list of all keyboard shortcuts or press "ctrl + c" to type in commands instead.

 ## V1
 (Set to release 3/4/2022)